avo-hq/docs.avohq.io/docs/2.0/associations/belongs_to.md

 #### Possible values

-A symbol used on the `belongs_to` association with `polymorphic: true`.
+A symbol, used on the `belongs_to` association with `polymorphic: true`.
 :::

 :::option `types`
-Sets the types the field can be morph to.
+Sets the types the field can morph to.

 #### Default